DrKJeff16/project.nvim/CONTRIBUTING.md

 pre-commit install
 ```

-And now every time you run `git commit` the hooks contained in `.pre-commit-config.yaml` will run.
+Now every time you run `git commit` the hooks contained in `.pre-commit-config.yaml` will run.

 > [!TIP]
 > It is recommended for you to update the hooks if required to: